ccroswhite/twiddle/SDK/README.md

 # Twiddle SDK

-CLI tools for building Temporal workflows with the Twiddle visual workflow editor.
+CLI tools for building Temporal and Airflow workflows with the Twiddle visual workflow editor.

 ## Installation